 The community where the project is situated is comprised of about 60 households, two schools and one market.

 Organic Food Kenya (OFOK) is a Community Based Organization (CBO) that empowers the local schools, youth, widows and the community farmers at large.
 Their mission is to train community members to change their lifestyles to eat locally-grown organic food and drink clean safe water from a known source.

 OFOK is geared towards accomplishing food security, good health and availability of economic resources that can be used for educating of children and improving their lives.

 There is a lack of safe water for drinking in the community and at the OFOK resource center.

-Eating inorganic food and drinking unclean water within the community, surrounding schools and market have led to outbreaks of illnesses that have brought about loss of lives and resources.
+Eating inorganic food and drinking unclean water within the community, surrounding schools and markets have led to outbreaks of illnesses that have brought about the loss of lives and resources.

 Three large water tanks will be purchased for the storage of drinking water.
-Gutters will be place on the buildings to catch the rainwater, which will be piped to the tanks.
+Gutters will be placed on the buildings to catch the rainwater, which will be piped to the tanks.